 You probably already have the materials to make one of these handmade journals for kids at home.
 I suggest making one for your son or daughter and include some love notes in it, and leave the rest blank for them to fill out, or finish decorating.

-6. Get some small toy or jewelry items for less than $10 on Amazon.
+Get a small toy or jewelry items for less than $10 on Amazon as a non-candy Valentine’s Day gift idea.
 Here are three examples:

 Invisable Ink “Spy” Pens on Amazon (these were a favorite in the Christmas stocking this year!)